lzcjames/gitbook/README.md

 # gitbook
-this is my personal blog &amp; tutorial
+this is the source of my blog &amp; tutorial.

+For more visible information, please visit https://zichen.gitbook.io/gitbooks/